sydasif/python-book/docs/source/ch-01/01_intro.md

 ### Automation

-- Well specified task run on its own
+- Well-specified task run on its own

 ### Orchestration

-- Automating a lot of thing at once
+- Automating a lot of things at once
 - Multiple tasks to execute a workflow
-- Automation is the first step towards orchetration
+- Automation is the first step towards orchestration

 ## Automation Tools and Languages